atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Test that the eviction of the pod happens if there is no interceptor or the interceptor stops responding.
 - Test switching between different interceptors and resetting the EvictionRequest status.
+- Test that the EvictionRequest has the `Canceled=True` condition when the EvictionRequest is canceled.
-- Test that the EvictionRequest has the `Complete=True` condition when the pod is terminated,
+- Test that the EvictionRequest has the `Evicted=True` condition when the pod is terminated.
+- Test that the EvictionRequest has the `Complete=True` condition when all the interceptor has been processed.

 ##### e2e tests